joinpursuit/Pursuit-Core-Web/react/react_networking/README.md

 }
 ```

 Now, whenever the imgURL in the state changes, render will be called again and update the UI with the new image.
 Right now, our imgURL is always set to an empty string.
-We need to add a method that our component calls that loads the a random URL:
+We need to add a method that our component calls that loads the random URL:

 ```js
 getRandomImage = () => {